— We take our content seriously. This article was written by a real person at BREL.

 I’m a Canadian citizen living in a different country.
 Would I be considered a non-resident for the purposes of buying real estate if I’m an expat?

-Citizens of Canada who don’t reside in Canada for more than half the year are considered non-residents (and thus subject to all the same rules).
+Citizens of Canada who don’t reside in Canada for more than half the year are considered non-residents by banks (and thus subject to all the same rules) but not by the government for the purposes of the non-resident speculation tax.
+Canadian citizens are not subject to the 25% non-resident speculation tax.

 I’m a non-resident and want to purchase a property in Canada with a resident.
 How will that be treated?